Sportklub

 spell.
 Rudolf Vytlačil took over team affairs as Rapid enjoyed another couple

-fourth league title was won in 1966-67 followed by the league and cup double in
+of golden years.
+A twenty-fourth league title was won in 1966-67, followed by the league and cup double in

 Bjerregaard and Günter Kaltenbrunner doing the damage to opposition defences.